centralhardware/health-import-server/README.md

 Official documentation on the JSON format that the request submodule parses can be found here: https://github.com/Lybron/health-auto-export/wiki/API-Export---JSON-Format

 Currently supports storing metrics, workouts, state of mind entries and ECG recordings in ClickHouse.
+Voltage measurements are stored using `DateTime64` to preserve sub-second precision.
 More storage backends may be supported in the future.

 ## Configuration
 You can configure the application using environment variables: